shondy/HB-lightbulb/readme.md

 python3 server.py
 ```

-You can now navigate to 'localhost:5000/' to access Lightbulb.
+You can now navigate to 'localhost:5000/' to access Lightbulb app.

 ## <a name="aboutme"></a>About Me
 Lightbulb was created by Olga Tarasova.
 Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/olga-tarasova-shondy).